2023 Most Popular Communication Sciences Schools in the New England Region

 The average amount in student loans that communication sciences majors at URI take out is $23,255.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $459.

-Full Communication Sciences at University of Rhode Island Report
+Read full report on Communication Sciences at University of Rhode Island

-With a ranking of #6, MGH Institute of Health Professions did quite well on this year’s most popular schools for communication sciences students.
-MGH Institute of Health Professions is a small private not-for-profit school located in the large city of Boston.
+MGH Institute of Health Professions landed the #6 spot in the 2023 rankings for the most popular communication sciences programs.
+MGH Institute of Health Professions is a small private not-for-profit school located in the city of Boston.

-University of New Hampshire - Main Campus did quite well in this year’s ranking of the most popular schools for communication sciences students.
-It came in at #7 on the list.
-Located in the suburb of Durham, UNH is a public college with a fairly large student population.
+University of New Hampshire - Main Campus ranked #7 on this year’s Most Popular Communication Sciences Schools in the New England Region list.
+Located in the small suburb of Durham, UNH is a public college with a fairly large student population.

 While working on their degree, communication sciences majors at UNH accumulate an average of around $27,000 in student debt.

-Full Communication Sciences at University of New Hampshire - Main Campus Report
+Read full report on Communication Sciences at University of New Hampshire - Main Campus

-Bridgewater State University landed the #8 spot in the 2023 rankings for the most popular communication sciences programs.
-Bridgewater State is a medium-sized public school located in the large suburb of Bridgewater.
+Bridgewater State University came in at #8 in this year’s edition of the Most Popular Communication Sciences Schools in the New England Region ranking.
+Bridgewater State is a moderately-sized public school located in the large suburb of Bridgewater.

 On average, communication sciences graduates from Bridgewater State take out $26,000 in student loans while working on their degree.